totten/yass/README.txt

 == Yet Another Synchronization Service (YASS) ==
 ================================================

+YASS is a data-synchronization framework for PHP.
+Participants in the framework are called "replicas".
+Each replica (YASS_Replica) must have a mechanism for storing data (YASS_IDataStore) and for storing synchronization state (YASS_ISyncStore) and may have other configuration data.
+It currently supports synchronization across CiviCRM databases.

 Background and some formative discussion available at:

 https://docs.google.com/document/d/147nJMIbJpVu8WNLcb9YvmgAR-Y-ISpwzk5bSAsZolGc/edit?hl=en_US

-YASS is a data-synchronization framework.
-Participants in the framework are called "replicas".
-Each replica (YASS_Replica) must have a mechanism for storing data (YASS_IDataStore) and for storing synchronization state (YASS_ISyncStore) and may have other configuration data.

 == Replica Specifications ==